 - 1 slices cheddar cheese

-- 2 slices deli style turkey breast
+- 2 slices turkey breast – leftover turkey or deli turkey

 - 2 tbsp basil pesto

 - Make the pesto (if you don’t have on hand): Add the garlic to a food processor, and pulse to mince.
 Add the remaining ingredients, and process on high until everything is well combined.
 Set the pesto aside.

 - Preheat a sandwich press.
 See notes below for approach without a sandwich press.
 Spread half the butter on one side of a piece of bread.
 Spread the remaining butter on one side of the second piece of bread.
 Place both buttered sides down on a plate.

 - Spread the pesto (we use about 2 tablespoons of pesto) on one of the unbuttered sides of bread, and set aside.